Who Does What

 Railways

 Railway governance and management arrangements are complex in Victoria.
-Put simply Victorian Rail Track Corporation (Vic Track) and V/Line are public authorities, and as such have responsibilities under section 43 of the CFA Act for fire prevention and mitigation activities on rail lines.
+Generally, Victorian Rail Track Corporation (Vic Track) and V/Line are responsible for maintenance of rail lines.
+Vic Track and V/Line are public authorities for the purposes of the CFA Act, and as such are responsible for fire prevention and risk management under section 43 of the CFA Act.
 Through lease agreements and franchising arrangements these authorities discharge their responsibilities through private rail companies who in turn contract out maintenance arrangements.
-Fire Prevention Notices cannot be served upon public authorities.

 Back to top